 2020 EARLY BOOKING OFFER: SAVE UP TO $600/COUPLE.
 BOOK BY THANKSGIVING (WED, NOV 27TH)*.
 CALL 800-730-4771 FOR DETAILS.

 This region is the largest grower of wine grapes outside of California, boasting over 5,000 acres of lush vineyards.
 Rows of hillside vineyards frame the lakes with a changing array of textures and colors that flourish during the late summer seasons when we visit.
 The picturesque scenery and gentle terrain combine in perfect fashion throughout the duration of this Finger Lakes cycling trip.

-Ease into the week with a warm-up ride along the Erie Canal.
+Ease into this Finger Lakes bicycle tour with a warm-up ride along the Erie Canal.
 Geneva is home to Hobart and William Smith Colleges, and the town showcases some of the region’s most historic and beautiful lakeside homes – one of which is now Geneva on the Lake, your accommodation for the evening.
 Join us for a welcome dinner tonight on the terrace.